Can you learn Wing Chun without a dummy? In other words, do you NEED a dummy to learn Wing Chun?

-Is it possible to learn Wing Chun without a dummy?
-The short answer is… yes it is.
-Even though the wooden dummy is one the most iconic things about Wing Chun, it is only one part of the art.
-But in addition, the Wing Chun wooden dummy form can also be practiced in the air without a dummy.
-In fact, its said that Ip Man taught the dummy form this way the first few years when he moved to Hong Kong.
+Although the wooden dummy is one the most iconic things about learning Wing Chun, it’s only one part of learning the art.
+But also, you can learn the the Wing Chun dummy form in the air without a dummy.
+In fact, Ip Man is known to have practiced and taught the dummy form without a dummy the first few years he moved to Hong Kong.

 In this article, we will go over potential ways to practice Wing Chun if you don’t have a wooden dummy (mook jong) or have no way to get one.
 In addition to how to practice Wing Chun without a dummy we’ll also cover learning Wing Chun online.